alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-muslims-kafirs-exchanging-visits.md

 lang: en
 locale: en
 note: true
-excerpt: "If your intention of visiting is to advise and invite them to Islam, then inviting to Islam is a noble aim.
+summary: "If your intention of visiting is to advise and invite them to Islam, then inviting to Islam is a noble aim.
 Therefore, your invitation and visit at their houses is a means to realize this noble objective; the means are judged the same as their objectives."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz